lisiswebsite/lisiswebsite.github.io/_projects/profane.md

         height:
   - section_layout: text
     content: |
       I experimented with some more art deco found images before pivoting to a more minimalistic look.
-For the final print ad, I changed the color of the fragrance and echoed the herringbone pattern from the side of the bottle and the gold from the cap.
+For the final print ad, I changed the color of the fragrance and echoed the herringbone pattern from the bottle and the gold from the cap.
   - section_layout: 3col
     images:
       - caption: